Bourgeois contact structures: tightness, fillability and applications: Factorizing the monodromy

+We now prove the following, which only uses facts about the dynamics of isometries acting hyperbolically on $\delta$-hyperbolic spaces.
+We are very thankful to Sebastian Hensel for pointing this out to us.

-One then has the following straightforward consequence of \Cref{pseudoAnosov}: \begin{corollary} Let $\phi$ be an arbitrary mapping class on a non-sporadic compact, orientable, surface $\Sigma$ with boundary.
-Then, there exists a pseudo-Anosov map $f$ such that, for sufficiently large $k$, the mapping class $f^k\phi \in MCG(\Sigma,\partial \Sigma)$ is pseudo-Anosov. \end{corollary}
+\begin{proposition} Let $\phi$ be a fixed mapping class on a non-sporadic compact, orientable, surface $\Sigma$ with non-empty boundary.
+Then, there exists a pseudo-Anosov map $f$ such that, for sufficiently large $k$, the mapping class $f^k\phi \in MCG(\Sigma,\partial \Sigma)$ is pseudo-Anosov. \end{proposition}

-An alternative proof of \Cref{corAnosov} can also be derived from an argument outlined by Lee Mosher on MathOverflow \cite{Mosher}.
-This uses more directly the action of the mapping class group on the Thurston boundary of Teichm\"uller space given by the space of projectivized measured laminations $\mathcal{PML}(S)$.
-For background see e.g.\ \cite{FM}.

-\begin{proof}[Alternative direct proof of \Cref{corAnosov}] We start by recalling that any pseudo-Anosov map $g$ acts on $\mathcal{PML}(S)$, which is topologically a sphere, with north-south dynamics and fixed points $\Gamma_{\pm}$ corresponding to its weak, resp.\ strong, laminations.
-Moreover, in local train track coordinates corresponding to the these laminations, the fixed points are {\em contracting}, resp. {\em repelling}.
-In particular, there are compact coordinate charts $K_{\pm}$ around $\Gamma_\pm$ so that $g$, resp.\ $g^{-1}$, is a contraction (in the metric sense).
-We remark that, although the Thurston boundary has no natural smooth structure, this metric statement makes sense for a {\em fixed} chart.

-Now, since the surface is non-sporadic, one can find a pseudo-Anosov map $f$ with stable and unstable laminations $\Lambda_{\pm}$ that are not exchanged by $\phi$ as follows.
-First, one knows that there are at least two pseudo-Anosov mapping classes $\psi_1,\psi_2$ with distinct stable/unstable laminations.
-Then, if say $\psi_1$ doesn't exchange $\Lambda_{\pm}$, we have found the desired $f=\psi_1$; if that's not the case, conjugating $\psi_2$ by a large power of $\psi_1$ we obtain a pseudo-Anosov map $f$ whose laminations are not exchanged by $\phi$, as desired.

-Consider now such a pseudo-Anosov $f$ for $\phi$.
-For a sufficiently large power, the dynamics are highly contracting/repelling and the neighbourhoods $K_+$ can be taken small.
-In particular $\phi(K_+)$ is compact and disjoint from $\Lambda_-$.
-Hence, for large $k \gg 0$ we have that $f^k(\phi (K_+)) \subset K_+$ and the map is a contraction on $K_+$.
-Similarly considering the inverse of the conjugate $\phi f^k$ we see that its inverse $f^{-k} \phi^{-1}$ has $K_-$ as a contracting neighbourhood.
-Thus we find two fixed points corresponding to measured laminations on which $f^k \phi$ is contracting resp.\ repelling which implies that it is pseudo-Anosov. \end{proof}
+\begin{proof} Let $\phi$ be our given mapping class.
+We first claim that there is a pseudo-Anosov map $f$ whose set of fixed points $\{q_\pm\}$ at infinity is mapped to a disjoint set under $\phi$.
+To see this, first recall that, since $\Sigma$ is non-sporadic, there exist at least two pseudo-Anosov mapping classes $\gamma ,\eta \in MCG(\Sigma,\partial \Sigma)$ with disjoint sets of fixed points at infinity $\{p_\pm^\gamma\}$ and $\{p_\pm^\eta\}$\footnote{This follows, for example, from the fact that the action on the boundary of the curve complex is WPD in the sense of \cite[Proposition 6]{BF02}.}.
+Now, if for instance $\phi$ mapped the stable fixed point $p_+^\gamma \in \partial_\infty X$ of $\gamma$ to its unstable fixed point $p_-^\gamma$ (the other case is similar), then we can consider the conjugate $f = \gamma^N\eta \gamma^{-N}$ for large $N$ so that both fixed points $q_\pm$ of $f$ lie in a small neighbourhood of the attracting fixed point $p_+^\gamma$ of $\gamma$, which is then mapped under $\phi$ to a small neighbourhood of $p_-^\gamma$.
+In particular, the set $\{\phi(q_\pm)\}$ is disjoint from $\{q_\pm\}$ as claimed.